 The Campaign for Southern Equality is working with partners across Tennessee, including Inclusion Tennessee and OUT Memphis, to provide resources and information to impacted families.
 Please use this form below to request more information.

 We know this is a very challenging time filled with many questions.
 This resource guide is designed to provide up-to-date information and concrete resources to help transgender youth continue accessing healthcare.
 We will update this guide as more information and resources become available.

-Tennessee Community Town Hall for Families of Trans Youth
+Tennessee Community Town Halls for Families of Trans Youth

-Community and advocacy organizations joined together for a Tennessee Community Town Hall, a virtual event focused on helping families navigate access to the gender-affirming care they need while feeling supported and uplifted by their communities.
+In May of 2023, community and advocacy organizations joined together for the first Tennessee Community Town Hall, a virtual event focused on helping families navigate access to the gender-affirming care they need while feeling supported and uplifted by their communities.
 You can watch a recording of the event here.
 The event was hosted by inclusion tennessee, Campaign for Southern Equality, Just Us at The Oasis Center, GLSEN Tennessee, Knox Pride, OUTMemphis, and Tri Cities Pride Community Center.

 Emergency Grants for Impacted Families

 The Campaign for Southern Equality, Inclusion Tennessee, and OUT Memphis are facilitating rapid response emergency grants of $500 to help parents and caregivers to youth directly impacted by HB1/SB1 during this challenging time.
 Grants can be made to the parent/caregiver of an impacted youth.
 To learn more about these grants and to request one, fill out the form below.